AthiraThulasi/JavaLearningJournal/47_This_Keyword/README.md

 ```

-## Two Variables Named name
+## Two Variables Named "name"
 ```

-So now, we have two different variables with the same name:
+So now, we have two different variables with the same name - "name":

            (1) One in the stack → method parameter.